 Text of question: "Here's a fourth kind of conflict.
 Sometimes when land is farmed, the lives of endangered birds or other animals are threatened.
 But if farming is limited on such land, its appraised value may be decreased.
-One way to deal with this kind of problem is to have private people who want to protect the endangered animals approach the farmers with some monetary offer.
+One way to deal with this kind of problem is to have private organizations or individuals who want to protect the endangered animals approach the farmers with some monetary offer.
 A second way is for government to provide payments to farmers who volunteer to protect those animals.
 A third approach is not to rely on volunteers but for government to uses regulations to prevent harm to the animals.
 Which approach do you prefer?
 1. Have private parties deal with the conflict?
-2. Provide government payments to owners who volunteer to protect the animals?
-3. Use regulations to prevent harm to the animals?"
+2. Provide government payments to owners who volunteer to protect the animals?"